Juzley/TheTerminal/README.md

 # The Terminal

-An entry into the Github 2016 Game-Off game jam, this is a cooperative hacking game in the style of [Keep Talking and Nobody Explodes](http://keeptalkinggame.com).
+An entry into the Github 2016 Game-Off game jam, The Terminal is a cooperative hacking game in the style of [Keep Talking and Nobody Explodes](http://keeptalkinggame.com).

+The aim of the game is to hack into a computer terminal by following the instructions in the hacking manual, before the system locks you out.

+Only one player can see and interact with the computer, but is not allowed to view the hacking manual.
+The other players can view the manual, but are not allowed to see the computer.
+The two groups must communicate with each other in order to gain access before timer runs out.

 ## Setup
 * Install python3 and the pygame module.
 * Clone the repository: git clone https://github.com/juzley/game-off-2016
 * Change into the directory containing the repository.
-* Generate the manual image for the decryption puzzle: python3 -m tools.decrypt_image
 * Launch the game: python3 ggo16.py
-* The manual is in the manual directory.
+* The manual is in the manual directory: manual.

-## How to play
-The aim of the game is to complete a series of 'hacking' challenges to gain access to a system.
-This is a cooperative game: one player sits at the terminal and interacts with it, one or more other players guide this player through the puzzles based on the contents of the hacking manual.
-It is important that the player at the terminal cannot see the manual, and the other players cannot see the terminal!